Bulk-boundary decomposition of neural networks: Field Description of Bulk-Boundary Decomposition

-To construct the field theories for the bulk and boundary sectors, we treat the discrete indices as continuous coordinates, where $x$ denotes the depth and $y$ the width.
-We begin by deriving the field description for the boundary contributions, where the data-driven effects emerge.
-All the boundary components from Eq.~\eqref{eq:BBD} can be aligned along a one-dimensional line, such that the boundary field theory is formulated in one dimension.
-From the network connectivity, we define the spatial coordinate $y$ of $z$, $w$, $X$, and $Y$ according to their connecting relations.
-Based on the distances between these coordinates, the discrete sums can be naturally expanded in powers of the lattice spacing $a_y$, yielding a field-theoretic action.\footnote{The complete Lagrangian depends on a specific choice of these coordinates, which we do not detail here, as we present only several representative terms for illustrative purposes from the full expression.}
+We now turn to the boundary contributions, where data-driven effects emerge, and construct the corresponding boundary field theory.
+All the boundary components from Eq.~\eqref{eq:BBD} can be aligned along a one-dimensional line such that the boundary field theory is formulated in one dimension, as expected for the boundary of a two-dimensional bulk system.
+From network connectivity, we define the spatial coordinate $y$ of $z$, $w$, $X$, and $Y$, and by expanding the discrete sums in powers of the lattice spacing $a_y$, we obtain a field-theoretic action:

-where we define the coarse-grained fields $\hat w(y,t)$, $\hat z(y,t)$, $\hat X(y,t)$, and $\hat Y(y,t)$ corresponding to the synaptic, neuronal, input, and output variables, respectively.
-This explicitly shows the $X$- and $Y$-dependence.
-Given the stochastic nature of the training samples, a statistical physics framework emerges as a natural candidate for incorporating this effect.
-This extension thus represents a promising direction for future work.
+which explicitly shows the $X$ and $Y$-dependence, respectively.
+Owing to the stochastic nature of the training samples, incorporating such stochasticity is most naturally achieved within the framework of statistical physics.
+An extension toward a statistical physics framework would be a promising direction for future work.